This is the multi-page printable view of this section. Click here to print.

 Umount

-You can create, delete, or recover snapshots of the generated Block Storage (BM).
-You can perform actions on the Block Storage (BM) Details page and the Snapshot List page.
+You can create, delete, or recover a snapshot of a created Block Storage (BM).
+You can perform these actions on the Block Storage (BM) Details page and the Snapshot List page.

 Create Snapshot

-You can create a snapshot at the point in time you want.
-To create a snapshot, follow the steps below.
+Users can create a snapshot at the desired point in time.

-2. Click the Block Storage(BM) menu on the Service Home page.
+2. On the Service Home page, click the Block Storage(BM) menu.
 You will be taken to the Block Storage(BM) List page.

-• Snapshots can only be created when storage space is secured by setting the snapshot capacity.
+• Snapshots can be created only when storage space has been secured by configuring snapshot capacity.

-• For more details, please refer to Modify Snapshot Capacity.
+• For detailed information, refer to Modify Snapshot Capacity.

 5. Click the Create Snapshot button.
-Create Snapshot popup window opens.
+The Create Snapshot popup opens.

-6. Confirm Click the button.
-Creates a snapshot of the current point in time.
+6. Click the Create button.
+It creates a snapshot of the current point in time.

 8. Check the generated snapshot.